 For Anderson, TED seems like his third life.
 Born in a remote village in Pakistan, he spent his early years in India, Pakistan and Afghanistan where his father worked as a missionary eye surgeon.
 He attended boarding school in in the English south western city of Bath and graduated in PPE from Oxford.
 He turned to journalism where he became passionate about the emerging 1980s craze for computer games and technology.

-Within a few years, he had launched his own magazine Amstrad Action from his kitchen table.
+Within a few years, he had launched his first magazine Amstrad Action from his kitchen table.
 By 1985, he had founded Future Publishing with a £15,000 bank loan.
 For the next seven years, the fledgling company doubled its turnover, profit and number of employees every single year.
-It was a wild , exciting ride for the business that graduated from the kitchen to a converted country barn and then to a string of converted houses dotted round the Bath city centre.
+It was a wild , exciting ride for the business that graduated from the kitchen to a converted country barn and then to a string of converted houses dotted round the centre of picturesque Bath.
 These were boom times for magazines and for computer games.
-But Anderson neatly made his magazines interactive in pre-internet days: most had cover-mounted CDs and disks to help readers develop their skills, try out computer games and play music they had read about.
+But Anderson neatly made his magazines interactive in pre-internet days: most had cover-mounted CDs and disks to help readers develop their skills, try-out computer games and play music they had read about.
 Future described itself as a publisher for “readers with a passion”.

-In 1993, less than 10 years after the launch of Future Publishing, along came the mighty Pearson with a buy-out cheque for £52.5m.
-Anderson moved west and set about creating a similar business in San Francisco.
+In 1993, less than 10 years after the launch of Future Publishing, along came the mighty Pearson (publisher of the Financial Times and much else) to buy the company for a cool £52.5m.
+Anderson banked the cheque, moved west and set about creating a similar business in San Francisco.
 There, his Lennon-inspired Imagine Media brand was a clue to the spiritual leanings of the man who then took the US magazine market by storm.

-A few years on, Pearson lost its passion for Future and sold the original UK business on to private equity firm APAX – and Chris Anderson, who again became chairman.
+A few years on, Pearson lost its passion for Future and sold it on to private equity firm APAX – and Chris Anderson, who again became chairman.

 Stockmarket analysts were euphoric about Future, a media company which seemed to symbolise the technologies and innovation of the new milennium.
 They applauded the buzzing production line of sparky, new premium-priced computer games and tech magazines, and web sites.
 They stamped their feet at the international expansion.
 And they loudly cheered the ‘reinvested’ profits (ie losses) of the snowballing growth.
 The company peaked at more than 100 tech-driven magazines in six countries selling 5m copies every month, with some 2,000 employees.
 Turnover hit £250m as the Playstation generation made Future and Chris Anderson rich and celebrated.
 But it was all too good to be true.
 At the height of the boom, Anderson’s private equity partner escaped with its ramped-up winnings – and left him to face the bust.